Communication Room Design

 - When working in the room the door should be left open due to the presence of recirculated cooled air

-For other articles on data cabling and data center requirements please our Knowledge Centre HERE
+For other articles on data cabling and data centre requirements please our Knowledge Centre HERE